Art, unlike life, permits do-overs: the illusion that one can get things right with craft and persistence.“ — Kahn ManTime

 couldn’t put Humpty back together again.”

-In other words, good or bad, right or wrong, what is done is done.
-In life, there are no “do-overs”.
+Humpty Dumpty sure could have used a do-over.
+It didn’t happen though.
+When it comes to your lifetime, there are no “do-overs”.
 We do not have the luxury of saying, “Gee, my life really stinks, I think I‘ll just hit the reset button, reload the software and start over from birth.”
+In other words, good or bad, right or wrong, when this life is over – what is done is done.

-Instead of waking up every day lamenting what you woulda, coulda, or shoulda done, why not listen to a bit of advice from this very wise biblical writer named Paul.
+Ever felt stuck in the “woulda, coulda, shoulda” matrix?
+Instead of waking up every day lamenting your failures, why not listen to a bit of advice from this very wise biblical writer named Paul.
 He said,

 13 “…I am still not all I should be, but I am bringing all my energies to bear on this one thing: Forgetting the past and looking forward to what lies ahead, 14 I strain to reach the end of the race of life and receive the prize for which God is calling us up to the heaven because of what Jesus the Christ did for us.”
 (Philippians 3:13-14)

 So let me ask you again, “What are you doing with your life?”
-Better yet, “what are you doing today?”
+Better yet, “what are you doing with today?”
 You see, moment by moment, only you can live your life.
-Before you know it, time will expire (real or not).
+Before you know it, it will be over.
 Perhaps you had better make every second count while you still can.

 Many times, the decisions you make affect and hurt your closest friends and family the most.
 I have a lot of regrets in that regard.
 But God has forgiven me, which I am very thankful for.
 It has enabled me to forgive myself and move forward one day at a time.” ― Lex Luger